 After a good clean, the unit worked like new and her bills reduced drastically.

 Clean the filters, check everything is running smoothly, wipe over the outside of the units and you can significantly reduce their running cost as well as increase the effectiveness.

-If you choose to use a dryer, you can decrease the time clothes take to dry by ensure you clean out the lint filter and include either dryer balls, a ball of scrunched up foil or a dry hand towel in the load.
+If you choose to use a dryer, you can decrease the time clothes take to dry by ensuring you clean out the lint filter and include either dryer balls, a ball of scrunched up foil or a dry hand towel in the load.

 You can get sealing tape with can easily be installed and removed from Bunnings to place around door and window frames to seal them, even in rentals.

 Do a quick walk around your home, place your hand near windows and doors, look for vents and anywhere air might escape so you can fix it.

-Whenever you need to replace anything in your home from a lightbulb through to an appliance, look for the energy efficient option.
-You’d be surprised how much an efficient appliance can reduce your electricity bill by!
+Whenever you need to replace anything in your home from a lightbulb through to an appliance, look for the energy-efficient option.

-13.)
-Go out instead of being at home!
+13. Go out Instead of Being at Home

 I work from the library at times and when my kids were younger we spent most of our days at parks, playgrounds, libraries and similar.
 Instead of using the electricity at home, we had fun out and about.